-Where films such as The Evil Dead show you ever ounce of gore and horror possible.
+Where films such as The Evil Dead show you every ounce of gore and horror possible.
 Eyes Without a Face goes in the opposite direction and not only manages to still shock and scare you.
-But does so with simpler techniques, out of focus shots to cover poor Christianes disfigured face etc. The writing and acting is on a top-shelf level that most horrors would dream of and it really makes the audience think they are seeing more than they are.
-For a film 60 years old, it is amazing that such a scene as the operation one was made.
-In a time when gore is king it is ultimately reassuring to witness a film that used such scenes when it needed to and left the rest up to the eyes of the beholder.
+But does so with simpler techniques, out of focus shots to cover poor Christianes disfigured face etc. The writing and acting are on a top-shelf level that most horrors would dream of and it really makes the audience think they are seeing more than they are.
+For a film 60 years old, it is amazing that such a scene as operation one was made.
+In a time when gore is king, it is ultimately reassuring to witness a film that used such scenes when it needed to and left the rest up to the eyes of the beholder.
 A truly underappreciated classic.

 There are some that will say that David Lynch’s first film Eraserhead was in fact, his best one.
 The intensity that Eraserhead has in comparison to his later films is rarely matched.
 Lynch seemingly works best when the film is clear and to the point.
 When it starts to get away from itself it can get too lost.
 This most certainly was not the case for then student Lynch during the making of Eraserhead.
-A German expressionism horror for the then modern age.
+A German expressionism horror for the then-modern age.
 Bizarre and glorious all at once.

-Despite its surrealist and abstract visuals Eraserhead is in fact, a film about an aimless guy who suddenly has to take responsibility and is utterly inept at doing so and that we see all of his insecurities on screen instead.
+Despite its surrealist and abstract visuals, Eraserhead is in fact, a film about an aimless guy who suddenly has to take responsibility and is utterly inept at doing so and that we see all of his insecurities on the screen instead.
 A rocket of a film, but one that needs to be seen to be believed.

 The Endless (2017)

 A film that I only recently got to watch but one that I added in because of just how impressed I was with the cinematography and score.
 You really would have imagined that it had a far higher budget than it did.
-In the end the film is about the relationship of the two brothers, but also the idea of control.
+In the end, the film is about the relationship of the two brothers, but also the idea of control.
 The film loses its way in the second half a little as it becomes a little too convoluted with time loops.
 This doesn’t mean that it detracts from the film, it merely stops it from being so much better than it could have.
 For those in the mood for a great low-key film.
 Though it would be a good idea to watch the filmmaker’s previous film Resolution as there are some awesome call-backs to it.

 Eden Lake (2008)

 One of the best British horror films to come out of the 2000s.
 A truly brutal film that does not let up once it starts going.
 The tension is ratcheted up throughout, to such an uncomfortable level that you don’t know whether to turn away or to keep watching through the gaps in your fingers.
-Everything here works so well, even if our antagonists are a tad unrealistic with how deep and depraved the eventually go.
+Everything here works so well, even if our antagonists are a tad unrealistic with how deep and depraved they eventually go.
 Such a well-made film and directed by the writer of My Little Eye which was a top-notch gem of a horror film.

 The Entity (1982)

-The Entity isn’t the scariest film on this list, but it is still a great supernatural horror that after a viewing you would be able to see exact points where Hollow Man stole from it.
-Interestingly it tried to be a mix of The Exorcist and Poltergiest, by trying to have Doctors link what was happening to Carla with a possible mental disorder.
+The Entity isn’t the scariest film on this list, but it is still a great supernatural horror that after viewing you would be able to see exact points where Hollow Man stole from it.
+Interestingly it tried to be a mix of The Exorcist and Poltergeist, by trying to have Doctors link what was happening to Carla with a possible mental disorder.
 A film that should be seen and it deserved far better at the box office and by critics, but the nature of the “entity” committing such violent assaults on our protagonists caused some difficulty in marketing the film at the time.